History of Chuquisaca: The Pre-Hispanic Charcas

 When, after more disastrous consequences, the Argentines withdrew, the Padillas organized a guerrilla in Chuquisaca with Vicente Camargo leading the rebellion in Cinti, and the Guaraní chieftains Bacuire and Cumbay fighting in the Chaco region of Chuquisaca with their temible Chiriguano archers who made it all the way to Potosí.
 In 1816 Juana led successful campaigns against the royalists in Potosí and El villar, which caused Pueyrredón to giver her the rank of Lieutenant Coronel and Belgrano a ceremonial commander’s sword.
 Finally, she met up with her husband at the Battle of La Laguna, where both faced off with Francisco Javier de Aguilera’s troops and she was injured.
 As he tried to help her, Manuel Ascencio was struck, and although his wife managed to escape, he was killed near El Villar.
 A widow, she continued to fight in northern Argentina under the command of Miguel de Güemes until the war ended.
 Sadly, this admirable woman who fought even while pregnant, and lost her husband, five children, and everything she owned, suffered the same destiny as so many other Bolivian heroes: she died poor and alone, with no honors, and her confiscated belongings were never returned to her.
 She never even received a retirement pension as it was taken away from her when she was aged.
 She was buried in a grave dug for the homeless, with no headstone, until one century later she was exhumed and laid to rest in an uma in the cemetery of Sucre.
 The only honor she received was posthumous: she was given the rank of General of the Argentine Army in July 2009 by President Cristina Kirchner.

-The Republic of Chuquisaca
+History of Chuquisaca: The Republic of Chuquisaca

 One of the paradoxes that plague the history of the republic is that it was given the name of a man (Simon Bolivar) who never wanted the republic to exist.
 When, after the decisive battles that ended the colonization, the new nation offered its first presidency to Simón Bolivar, he declined – although he is still honored as the Father of the Nation.
 Therefore, the post was offered to a young Antonio José de Sucre who accepted and enthusiastically took on the task of creating the Republic of Bolivar.
 He organized a political and administrative system to consolidate it as an independent nation.
 Bolivar did not like this as he had a grander idea: to unite the four regions of the ancient Tawantisuyo Empire plus Venezuela and Colombia to form one large Colombia, although no one else wanted this.
 Bolivar sent a very reproachful private letter to Sucre regarding this.
 Angry, Sucre disregarded the reprimand and continued his work through 1828 when his presidential term was over.